The Framework: High, Eye, Buy

 Mapping the Guest Journey

-This initiative resulted in a cohesive marketing system that streamlined the path to purchase and reduced visual clutter.
-By aligning all signage, display graphics, and point-of-sale materials with this unified voice, we significantly boosted brand awareness and directly impacted sales conversions.
+This initiative resulted in a cohesive marketing system that streamlined the path to purchase by aligning all signage, display graphics, and point-of-sale materials with this unified voice, and reducing visual clutter.
+By optimizing our material usage and eliminating redundant signage, this system directly resulted in over $5M in annual print cost savings.

 View the Full Guidebook: